-To activate this function, go into the menu and set the "LAP" function to "On" by keeping button (1, fig. 8) in position B "▼" for 3 seconds.
+To activate this function, go into the menu and set the "LAP" function to "On" by pressing switch (1, fig. 8) in position B

+"▼" for 3 seconds.

-START and STOP the timer by pressing the high beam FLASH button (12, fig. 5) on the left-hand handlebar switch.
-When the LAP function is active, each time you press the FLASH button, the display will show the lap time for 10 seconds, before reverting to normal mode.
+START and STOP the timer by pressing the high beam flasher switch (12, fig. 5) on the left-hand handlebar switch.
+When the LAP function is active, each time you press the flasher switch, the display will show the lap time for 10 seconds, before reverting to normal mode.
 You can save a maximum of 30 laps in the memory.

-If the memory is full, each time you press the FLASH button. the display will not save any more lap times and will display the flashing message "FULL" for 3 seconds until the memory is reset.
+You can save a maximum of 30 laps in the memory.
+If the memory is full, each time you press the flasher switch, the display will not save any more lap times and will display the flashing message "FULL" for 3 seconds until the memory is reset.

-When you switch the LAP function off using the menu. the lap in progress is not saved.
+When you switch the LAP function off from the menu, the lap in progress will not be saved.

-If the LAP function is active and the display is suddenly switched off (Key-Off), the LAP function is switched off automatically (even if the timer was ON, the lap in progress is not saved)
+If the LAP function is active and the display is suddenly switched off (Key-Off), the LAP function is switched off automatically (even if the timer was ON, the lap in progress is not saved).

-If the timer is not stopped, when it reaches 99 minutes.
-59 seconds and 99 hundredths, it restarts from 0 (zero) and continues until the function is switched off

-If, however, the LAP function is switched on and the memory has not been cleared, but fewer than 30 laps have been saved (e.g. 18 laps), the display will save any remaining laps until the memory is saturated (in this case. it will save a further 12 laps).
+If the timer is not stopped, when it reaches 99 minutes, 59 seconds and 99 hundredths of a second, it restarts from 0 (zero) and continues until the function is switched off If, however, the LAP function is switched on and the memory has not been cleared, but fewer than 30 laps have been saved (e.g. 18 laps), the display will save any remaining laps until the memory is saturated (in this case. it will save a further 12 laps).